Pediatric COVID-19 Vaccine FAQ

-The CDC has given final approval of the Pfizer COVID-19 vaccine for children ages 5 – 11.
-We now have pediatric COVID-19 vaccines available and interested families can schedule appointments through MyDMGHealth/MyChart as supply allows.
+The CDC has given final approval of the Pfizer and Moderna COVID-19 vaccines for children ages 6 months and up.
+We now have pediatric COVID-19 vaccines available and interested families can schedule appointments through MyChart.

-We are vaccinating children by appointment at our large vaccine site in Lisle, at 801 Ogden Avenue, which will allow for safe distancing and importantly, close observation of children following vaccination by our skilled care team members.
-We will expand locations over time and add walk-in service as supply permits.
+We are vaccinating children by appointment at our large vaccine site Glen Ellyn — 430 Pennsylvania Avenue (Pfizer & Moderna), and Tinley Park — 17495 La Grange Road (Pfizer & Moderna) which will allow for safe distancing and importantly, close observation of children following vaccination by our skilled care team members.

 Why should my child get this vaccine?
 I thought children were low risk.